KQM-git/TCL/characters/electro/fischl.md

 {% tab title="C3" %}
 ### **Wings of Nightmare**

-Increases the level of **Nightrider** by 3.
+Increases the Level of **Nightrider** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Her Pilgrimage of Bleak**

-When **Midnight Phantasmagoria** is used, it deals 222% of ATK as Electro DMG to surrounding opponents.
+When **Midnight Phantasmagoria** is used, it deals 222% of ATK as **Electro DMG** to surrounding opponents.
-When the duration ends, Fischl regenerates 20% of her HP.
+When the skill duration ends, Fischl regenerates 20% of her HP.

 | Attribute | Burst |
 | :--- | :--- |